Mike Tyson vs. Roy Jones Jr.: Signed deal between Tyson and Jones

 After two months of negotiations between Tyson's Legends Only League and Holyfield failed to finalize a deal between the two fighters, it was announced on July 23, 2020, that Jones had signed a contract to face Tyson, with the exhibition initially scheduled to take place on September 12 at the Dignity Health Sports Park in Carson, California, alongside other boxers appearing on the undercard.
 Mike Tyson's Legends Only League announced that the event would include multiple high-profile boxers and musical performers to maximize the audience of the event, and that it would be produced by Sophie Watts and Kiki Tyson, with Mike Tyson, Azim Spicer and Watts’ business partner Johnny Ryan handling the boxing.
 Undercards included social media star Jake Paul fighting NBA All-Star Slam Dunk Champion Nate Robinson.
 Musical acts included YG, French Montana, Snoop Dogg, Swae Lee, Wiz Khalifa, and Saint Jhn.

-In Summer 2020, the League struck a deal with Triller for the emerging social media platform to license the broadcasting rights to the event.
+In summer 2020, the League struck a deal with Triller for the emerging social media platform to license the broadcasting rights to the event.
 Distribution deals were also made with leading pay-per-view platform InDemand and digital pay-per-view platform Fite.tv to air the event in North America.
 International broadcasting partners included BT Sport in the United Kingdom and Tencent Sports in mainland China.

 In August, it was announced that the date of the event had been pushed back to November 28, 2020, in order to maximize the revenue for the event.
 At a press conference hosted by Triller on October 29, it was announced that the fight would take place at the Staples Center in Los Angeles.
 The event was officially sanctioned by the California State Athletic Commission (CSAC).
-Both fighters were required to submit CSAC medical tests for fighters over 40, and the referee was under specific instructions to stop the match if it goes beyond "the boundaries of a competitive boxing exhibition".
+Both fighters were required to submit CSAC medical tests for fighters over 40, and the referee was under specific instructions to stop the match if it goes beyond "the boundaries of a professional competitive boxing exhibition".
 The rules for the fight included eight two-minute rounds as well as 12 oz gloves, as opposed to the more traditional 10 oz gloves worn in heavyweight boxing matches.

 Scorecard

-The fight was a split draw and the three former WBC Champion judges scored the fight as follows: Chad Dawson (76–76 draw), Christy Martin (79–73 for Tyson), and Vinny Pazienza (76–80 for Jones).
+The fight was a split draw and the three former WBC World Champion judges scored the fight as follows: Chad Dawson (76–76 draw), Christy Martin (79–73 for Tyson), and Vinny Pazienza (76–80 for Jones).
 Compubox numbers showed that Tyson outlanded Jones by a wide margin, and sportswriter Dan Rafael described Pazienza's scorecard as 'pure insanity'.